- Delivery Method:

 Repeat Observations at Facility

-In previous inspections, including the inspection of May 20-28, 2019 FDA cited similar CGMP observations.
-You proposed specific remediation for these observations in your response.
+In a previous inspection, including the inspection of July 22 to August 02, 2019, FDA cited similar CGMP observations.
+You proposed specific remediations for these observations in your responses.
 Repeated failures demonstrate that executive management oversight and control over the manufacture of drugs is inadequate.